andrefcordeiro/Survey-App/README.md

 # Survey App

 This project is an application where users can create, manage and complete surveys.
+Coordinators can create and see current statistics of surveys.
+Respondents can submit responses to surveys and see the results after the survey is finished.
 Based on the idea described [here](https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/Survey-App.md).

+You can check how this app works [here](https://andrefcordeiro.github.io/Survey-App/frontend/).

 ## Cloning the project